ARS-SWRC/GEE-KGCC/Paper/paper.md

 # Spatial analysis with KGCC maps

-The `gee-kgcc.js` codebase includes `spatial_analysis_trends.js`, which creates charts for two basic spatial analyses that are useful for obtaining information from KGCC maps in the context of climate change.
+The `GEE-KGCC` codebase includes `spatial_analysis_trends.js`, which creates a chart of a basic spatial analysis that for obtaining information from KGCC maps in the context of climate change.
 Shown in Figure 2, the purpose of this analysis is to show the timeline of transitions in climate type occurring within a given area.
 In this case, the entire coverage area of NEX-DCP30 is analyzed (being the contiguous US) and includes the outputs of one GCM and four climate scenarios.
 Note that it is possible to change the processing extent in `spatial_analysis_trends.js` so that the same analysis can be repeated for a selected area of interest.
 Overall totals for KGCC transitions are shown in the top panel of Figure 2.

 By providing a range of trends according to different emission scenarios known as Representative Concentration Pathways (RCPs), uncertainty bounds can be reasonably estimated, aiding the understanding of the range of outcomes.
 Note that in the top panel of Figure 2, these values are substantially greater than reported in the main results of @beck2023 in their global analysis of KGCC for climate projections because their analysis considered a different dataset and showed change occurring across only the 5 major climate types instead of across any of the 30 sub-order types.
 It is also possible that the US experiences greater rates of change in climate type than what occurs globally due to the high diversity of climates.
 Although, in the eastern US, some have noted lack of specificity in KGCC definitions for temperate and humid climates, and modified climate classifications, such as the Köppen–Trewartha climate classification, have been developed to address this issue [@belda2014].